eclipse-vertx/vert.x/core_manual_groovy.md

     logger.info "I am logging something"

-The logger is an instance of the class `org.vertx.core.logging.Logger` and has the following methods;
+The logger is an instance of the class `org.vertx.core.logging.Logger` and has the following methods

 * trace
 * debug